reactjs/rfcs/text/0000-custom-events.md

 How should this feature be taught to existing React developers? -->

-Thankfully much of this proposal builds on existing web standards which may make it easy to teach.
+Thankfully much of this proposal builds on existing web standards and naming conventions, which may make it easy to teach.
 However, recognizing that there will be differences between the web standards and the APIs expressed here, I'd imagine that we would call this "React Custom Events".

 # Unresolved questions